dotnet/docs/docs/csharp/advanced-topics/expression-trees/expression-trees-execution.md

 The <xref:System.Linq.Expressions.LambdaExpression?displayProperty=nameWithType> type contains <xref:System.Linq.Expressions.LambdaExpression.Compile%2A?displayProperty=nameWithType> and <xref:System.Linq.Expressions.LambdaExpression.CompileToMethod%2A?displayProperty=nameWithType> members that you would use to convert an expression tree to executable code.
 The `Compile` method creates a delegate.
 The `CompileToMethod` method updates a <xref:System.Reflection.Emit.MethodBuilder?displayProperty=nameWithType> object with the IL that represents the compiled output of the expression tree.

 > [!IMPORTANT]
-> `CompileToMethod` is only available in the full desktop framework, not in the .NET Core.
+> `CompileToMethod` is only available in the full desktop framework, not in .NET Core or .NET5 and later.

 Optionally, you can also provide a <xref:System.Runtime.CompilerServices.DebugInfoGenerator?displayProperty=nameWithType> that receives the symbol debugging information for the generated delegate object.
 The `DebugInfoGenerator` provides full debugging information about the generated delegate.